WakiMak/trentent.github.io-forked/_posts/2017-11-29-citrix-xendesktopxenapp-7-15-the-local-host-cache-in-action.md

   - LHC
   - Local Host Cache
   - Performance
-  - XenApp
+  - &
   - XenDesktop
 ---
-The Citrix Local Host Cache feature, introduced in XenDesktop/XenApp 7.12, has some nuances that maybe better demonstrated in realtime then typed out in text. Â I will do both in this article to share both a &#8216;step by step&#8217; of what happens when you have a network or site database outage and what occurs as well as a realtime video highlighting the feature in action. Â There are many other blogs and articles that do a great job going into the step by step details of the feature but I find seeing it in action to be very informative.
+The Citrix Local Host Cache feature, introduced in XenDesktop/& 7.12, has some nuances that maybe better demonstrated in realtime then typed out in text.
+I will do both in this article to share both a 'step by step' of what happens when you have a network or site database outage and what occurs as well as a realtime video highlighting the feature in action.
+There are many other blogs and articles that do a great job going into the step by step details of the feature but I find seeing it in action to be very informative.

-To view a video of this process, scroll to the very end, [or click here.](https://www.youtube.com/watch?v=X9GH_NDUgrQ)
+To view a video of this process, scroll to the very end, [or click here.](https://www.youtube.com/watchv=X9GH_NDUgrQ)

-To start, I&#8217;ve created a powershell scriptÂ that simulates a user querying the broker for a list of applicaitons.
+To start, I've created a powershell scriptÂ that simulates a user querying the broker for a list of applicaitons.

 <img class="aligncenter size-full wp-image-2608" src="http://theorypc.ca/wp-content/uploads/2017/11/list.png" alt="" width="232" height="223" />

 Columns are time of the response, the payload size received (in bytes) and the total time to respond in milliseconds.

-As we&#8217;re querying the broker, the broker is reaching out to the database and then responding to the user with the information requested.
+As we're querying the broker, the broker is reaching out to the database and then responding to the user with the information requested.

 <img class="aligncenter size-full wp-image-2609" src="http://theorypc.ca/wp-content/uploads/2017/11/broker.png" alt="" width="215" height="517" srcset="http://theorypc.ca/wp-content/uploads/2017/11/broker.png 215w, http://theorypc.ca/wp-content/uploads/2017/11/broker-125x300.png 125w" sizes="(max-width: 215px) 100vw, 215px" />